Records and Championships

 Pete Srednicki is a 2-time champion and won his second title in a made for television back nine showdown with the aforementioned Scott George.
 Pete shot an opening round 64 from the white tees before surrendering his lead to Scott on the back nine.
 Scott took a one-shot lead into the final few holes but missed a short putt on the penultimate hole allowing Pete to secure the win on the 18th hole.

 There are two Club Champions that hold the honor of being the only two individuals to win Club Championships at both Bridge Haven Golf Club and White Oak Country Club.
-Joel Davis, well known as the Oak Hill High School Golf coach for a number of years and a very accomplished golfer in WVGA State competitions, was a long-time member at White Oak Country Club winning their club tournament a number of times.
-He would join Bridge Haven and win the Club Championship in dominant fashion in his second year as a member, shooting rounds of 65-67, becoming the first and only person to ever reach double digits under par for the tournament.
+Joel Davis, well known as the Oak Hill High School Golf coach for a number of years and a very accomplished golfer in WVGA State competitions, was a long-time member at White Oak Country Club winning their club tournament multiple times.
+He would join Bridge Haven and win the Club Championship in dominant fashion in his second year as a member, shooting rounds of 65-67, becoming the first and only person to ever finish double digits under par for the tournament.

 Scott George held the record for youngest Club Champion in course history until Oak Hill High School standout Senior, and soon to be Fairmont State golfer, Jack Hayes overcame a 5-shot deficit with 8 holes to play to win the tournament in 2022.
 Jack made dramatic birdies on holes 13, 14, & 17 en route to a final round 67, securing his first victory at the age of 17.